281clo/X-Ray-Pneumonia-Classification/README.md

 ## Repository Structure

 ```
-├── code                                <- Folder containing functions used for preparation of data and visuals
+├── code                                <- Folder containing preparation of data and visuals
 ├── data                                <- Folder containing all X-ray images used
 ├── Final_Notebook.ipynb                <- Final notebook
 ├── README.md                           <- The file you're currently reading from